elinverd/luminous/README.md

 Views](https://www.phoenixframework.org/).
 It is somewhat inspired by grafana both conceptually and functionally in that:

-- it focuses on time series data
+- it focuses on time series data (albeit not exclusively)
 - it is organized around panels
 - it is parameterized by a time range
 - it can be parameterized by user-defined variables